FSDA-DG: Improving Cross-Domain Generalizability of Medical Image Segmentation with Few Source Domain Annotations: Experiment and Results

-$T$ is the hyper-parameter to control the temperature of sharpening. $\alpha$, $\mu$ and $\gamma$ are utilized to balance the overall loss.
-As shown in Fig. \ref{fig5}, the experimental results show that SSL-DG achieves the best performance with T at 0.1 and $\alpha$, $\mu$ and $\gamma$ each at 0.5.
+$T$ is the hyperparameter used to control the temperature of sharpening. $\alpha$, $\mu$ and $\gamma$ are employed to balance the overall loss.
+As shown in Fig.~\ref{fig6} and \ref{fig7}, the results indicate that FSDA-DG achieves the best performance when $T$ is set to 0.3 and $\alpha$, $\mu$ and $\gamma$ are each set to 0.5.